back to main Enneagram Page

 The self-esteem plays a role at this level.
 We begin to feel good about ourselves when we are behaving in a manner that's consistent with our self-image.
 At level 3, our qualities serve as a set of guiding principles that we apply to ourselves.
 As long as we follow these guidelines, we feel that we are good people.

-Our behaviour at level 3 has become noticably more limited than at the previous level.
+Our behaviour at level 3 has become noticeably more limited than at the previous level.
 It isn't enough to think of ourselves in a certain way, we have to act in a certain way.
 The self-esteem reinforces these actions, because it makes us feel good when we act in that way.
 If we choose to behave differently, we may get anxious or less confident in ourselves.

 Desire & Strategy